How to choose a website platform for a start up recruitment agency

 Recruitment can be a notoriously competitive industry.
-If you’re looking to start a new recruitment business or have one in the early stages, making sure you have a strong digital presence with a solid website can set you on the right path.
+If you’re looking to commence a start up recruitment agency or have one in the early stages, making sure you have a strong digital presence with a solid website can set you on the right path.
 From building your brand to attracting candidates and winning new business, your recruitment website will help you to get your start-up in front of the right audience and will be the key to bigger and better things.

 This is why it’s wise to choose a recruitment website platform that is built for the industry with a track record in supporting start-up businesses.
 Based on our experience at Access Volcanic working with hundreds of agencies around the globe, we have some tips for choosing the right website builder platform for your start-up.